Zerraa/tenacity-tera/content/en/menma-guide/rally-quest-menma.md

 <hr/>

-Menma's Tera changed Rally BAMs significantly with Patch 2.0.
+MT The Dream changed Rally BAMs significantly with Patch 2.0.
 There are now PvP, PvE and General Rally BAMs - all giving their unique rewards.
 - **PvE BAMs** provide materials to help you **upgrade your gear** further.
 - **PvP BAMs** provide materials to **craft your new PvP Jewelry** set.